arthurlli/Update-TAPE5-by-MIPAS-O3/README.md

     2) base TAPE5 atmosphere: TAPE5-atm-base.txt<br>

 Output:<br>
-    1) JPGs<br>
+    1) JPGs plots of MIPAS O3 data over Tokyo<br>
     2) modified TAPE5 atmosphere: TAPE5-atm-MIPAS.txt<br>

 # Side note
-You may want to run check-xx.py in "./check-attributes" folder to check attributes of MIPAS O3 dataset.<br>
+* You may want to run check-xx.py in "./check-attributes" folder to check attributes of MIPAS O3 dataset.<br>
-The "target" attribute stores O3 concentrations.
+* The "target" attribute stores O3 concentrations.
+* You can change the latitude and longitude for other cities (default is Tokyo).